Doctor-RAG: A Failure-Aware Repair Framework for Agentic Retrieval-Augmented Generation: Related Work

-Large Language Models (LLMs) are prone to hallucinations and lack access to up-to-date knowledge.
-Retrieval-Augmented Generation (RAG) addresses these limitations by integrating external knowledge sources at inference time, improving factual accuracy without requiring model retraining \cite{guu2020retrieval, karpukhin2020dense}.
-Early work, exemplified by the original RAG framework \cite{lewis2020retrieval}, established the retriever–generator architecture that underpins retrieval-enhanced generation.
-Building on this paradigm, subsequent studies progressively extend RAG with more advanced reasoning and retrieval mechanisms, including Chain-of-Thought \cite{yao2023react}, Tree-of-Thought reasoning \cite{yao2023tree, jiao2026prunerag}, and adaptive retrieval strategies \cite{jeong2024adaptive}.
-These advances enable effective multi-step reasoning in RAG systems.
+\textbf{Retrieval-Augmented Generation.} LLMs are prone to hallucinations and outdated knowledge; RAG mitigates this by integrating external knowledge at inference time, improving factual accuracy without retraining \citep{guu2020retrieval, karpukhin2020dense,jiao2026prunerag,huang2025embedding}.
+The retriever–generator framework \citep{lewis2020retrieval} has been extended with advanced reasoning and retrieval, including Chain-of-Thought \citep{yao2023react}, Tree-of-Thought \citep{yao2023tree, jiao2026prunerag}, and adaptive retrieval \citep{jeong2024adaptive} for effective multi-step reasoning.